Research Experience for Undergraduates

 Past REU Opportunities:

 Previous “Software Security” Research Experiences for Undergraduates were held during the summer of 2015, 2016, and 2017 as a nine-week program on the BSU campus.
-This research sponsored by the National Science Foundation.
+This research was sponsored by the National Science Foundation.

 The goal was to offer motivated undergraduate students from Boise State and other institutions across the nation with a competitive research experience in software security.